Jordan Spieth breezes to big win at Pebble Beach

-PEBBLE BEACH, Calif.
-(AP) -- Jordan Spieth kept it simple Sunday and won the AT&T Pebble Beach Pro-Am for the ninth PGA Tour title of his young career.
+Staked to a six-shot lead, Spieth never gave anyone much of a chance by putting for birdie on all but one hole.
+The lone highlight was his 30-foot birdie putt on the 17th hole with the Pacific Ocean as a backdrop, and by then it was already over.

+''Played a lot of boring golf today,'' Spieth said, ''which was exactly what we needed.''

-Spieth started with a six-shot lead and no one got closer than three all day.
-He putted for birdie on all but one hole and closed with a 2-under 70 for a four-shot victory over former U.S. Amateur champion Kelly Kraft, who shot 67.
+He closed with a 2-under 70 for a four-shot victory over former U.S. Amateur champion Kelly Kraft, a close friend from Dallas who couldn't get a putt to fall that might have put a little pressure on Spieth.

+As easy and clinical as Spieth made it look, it was no less special.

+''This is a bucket-list place to win - here, Augusta National, St. Andrews, there's only a few in the world.
+It feels really special.
+It was amazing walking up the 18th green knowing that we were going to win.
+It's just such a unique position.
+I tried to soak in.''

 ''That's a dream round when you're leading by a bunch,'' Spieth said.